top of page

 I especially recommend borrowing electronic books (ebooks), as they are portable and provide immediate access.

-My Signing Time offers various videos and resources to learn ASL, especially for kids.
+Offers various videos and resources to learn ASL, especially for kids.
 Through fun animations and rhythmic music, they make the learning experience enjoyable.
 If you are new to sign language and looking for sources that teach from the very fundamentals, I encourage you to explore the website.

-Similarly, PBS Kids also provides signed overlays for children's animations, offering a full ASL version.
+Provides signed overlays for children's animations, offering a full ASL version.

 bottom of page